reconhub/learn/content/post/practical-stegen.md

 ![](practical-stegen_files/figure-gfm/plot-arrange-1.png)<!-- -->

-The results are a lot clearer now: the tiramisu is by far the largest risk factor in this outbreak, but it’s wide confidence interval suggests that there may be confounding factors involved (i.e. the food items were not independent).
+The results are a lot clearer now: the tiramisu has by far the highest risk ratio in this outbreak, but it’s wide confidence interval suggests that there may be confounding factors involved (i.e. the food items were not independent or in this case, were potentially sharing contaminated ingredients).

 # Plotting a very basic spatial overview of cases